lachldwaws/db_cont_test/README.md

 The **database** runs on MySQL and contains 1 table: `Users`, with the following schema:
 - `id` - Integer, primary key, automatically generated.
 - `username` - Varchar(64).
 Not null, must be unique.
-- `email` - Varchar(128).
-128 characters is already very generous for an email.
+- `email` - Varchar(254).
+This is an erratum to the RFC 3696 standard.
 - `password_hash` - Varchar(60).
 Bcrypt output hashes are always 60 characters in length.

 ## The Server